rush86999/atomic/README.md

 Coming Soon!

 It will be easier than ever to teach, find, block, create, meet, schedule, update and more with your calendar using ChatGPT.
 The goal is to allow a natural conversation with your calendar assistant for your end goals.
-Initially it will be ChatGPT but as soon as open source models reach parity cheaply, I will switch over to them (Let's hope RedPajama pulls out a chearper alternative to self-host)
+Initially it will be ChatGPT but as soon as open source models reach parity cheaply, I will switch over to them (Let's hope RedPajama pulls out a cheaper alternative to self-host)

 Examples: